gnoff/react-tunnel/README.md

 #### Arguments

-- `mapProvidedToProps(provided)`: called when decorated Component mounts and when it receives new context. the return object of this call is added to the underlying Component as props
+- `mapProvidedToProps(provided)? returns Object`: called when decorated Component mounts and when it receives new context. the return object of this call is added to the underlying Component as props
 - `default`: if `mapProvidedToProps` is not passed to `inject` then all `Provider` values are passed to underlying component.